accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 ## Documentation

-Full documentation is available on https://code.accel-brain.com/Deep-Learning-by-means-of-Design-Pattern/ and contains information on functionally reusability, functional scalability and functional extensibility.
+Full documentation is available on https://code.accel-brain.com/Deep-Learning-by-means-of-Design-Pattern/ .
+This document contains information on functionally reusability, functional scalability and functional extensibility.

 ## Installation